bsc-wdc/HP2C-DT/experiments/bugs/README.md

-# Agents Testing Bugs
+In this file, we describe several COMPSs bugs encountered while running tests for the project.
+For each issue, we provide a brief explanation, steps to reproduce it, and relevant logs.

-### Bug 1: COMPSs Agent with 1 CPU is Faster Than with 2 or 4 CPUs
+# Bug 1: COMPSs Agent with 1 CPU is Faster Than with 2 or 4 CPUs
 #### Summary
 When comparing execution times of COMPSs agents with different CPU counts:
 - The agent with only 1 CPU outperformed those with 2 and 4 CPUs